 10 Wine Marketing Tips for the Holidays

 It’s no surprise that wine and champagne sales spike during the busy holiday season.
-As companies host office parties, families get together, and people celebrate the season, wine and champagne almost sell themselves.
+As people celebrate the season, wine and champagne almost sell themselves.
 Almost.
-Now is a great time to vamp up your wine marketing program to get the most out of your holiday sales season.
+Now is a great time to ramp up your wine marketing program to get the most out of your holiday sales season.

 External Wine Marketing

-External promotions specific to wine sales can be effective at getting guests to visit your restaurant this holiday season.
+External promotions specific to wine sales can be effective at getting guests to visit your restaurant or order to-go experiences this holiday season.
 Try these:

 Internal Wine Marketing